jultty/scala-notes/README.md

 > Note that this really is an _expression_—not a statement.
 This means that it returns a value, so you can assign the result to a variable:

 > An expression returns a result, while a statement does not.
-Statements are typically used for their side-effects, such as using `println` to print to the console.
+Statements are typically used for their side-effects, such as using `println` to print to the console.[^5]

 ## Configuration